JetBrains/teamcity-documentation/topics/working-with-build-results.md

 ## Maven Build Info

-For each Maven build the TeamCity agent gathers Maven specific build details, which are displayed on the __Maven Build Info__ tab of the build results after the build is finished.
+For each Maven build the TeamCity agent gathers Maven specific build details, which are displayed on the __Maven Build Info__ tab of the __Build results__ after the build is finished.

 [//]: # (Internal note.
 Do not delete.
 "Working with Build Resultsd371e671.txt")